Accessors (read APIs)

 As an example of data minimization, you might configure an accessor called GetPhoneCountryCodeForAnalytics

-that returns the country code of a user's phone number when called, instead the raw phone number.
+that returns the country code of a user's phone number when called, instead of the raw phone number.
 This reduces the sensitivity of the data outside your store, minimizing your surface area for an attack and simplifying compliance.

 Accessors can be configured to access either live or soft-deleted data.
 Soft-deleted data is data that has been deleted but is temporarily retained for a narrow set of purposes, e.g. fraud investigations.
 See Data Lifecycle for more details.